 Employers generally withhold federal income tax, social security tax, and Medicare tax from an employee's wages.
-If the employee claims exemption from withholding on Form W-4, Employee's Withholding Allowance Certificate, the employer will not withhold federal income tax.
+If the employee claims exemption from withholding on Form W-4, the employer will not withhold federal income tax.
 The exemption from withholding does not apply to social security or Medicare taxes.

 Conditions for exemption from withholding.
-An employee can claim exemption from withholding for 1999 only if he or she meets both of the following conditions.
+An employee can claim exemption from withholding for 2000 only if he or she meets both of the following conditions.

-- For 1998, the employee had a right to a refund of all federal income tax withheld because he or she had no tax liability. - For 1999, the employee expects a refund of all federal income tax withheld because he or she expects to have no tax liability.
+- For 1999, the employee had a right to a refund of all federal income tax withheld because he or she had no tax liability. - For 2000, the employee expects a refund of all federal income tax withheld because he or she expects to have no tax liability.